The Fallen Banner

 Where to buy

-"In this tale of Aerothos, Nugent masterfully finds the balance between character development and driving the plot at an appropriately rapid pace." - Amazon Customer
+"In this tale of Aerothos, Nugent masterfully finds the balance between character development and driving the plot at an appropriately rapid pace.
+This book would be great for readers looking for a sample of Aerothos who haven't touched The Fallen Banner or Knights of the Wolf.
+For returning readers, this story will add plenty of details to the setting that they will surely appreciate." - Amazon Customer